moonwell-fi/moonwell-contracts-v2/README.md

 ## Formal Verification

-Moonwell uses Certora to formally verify the protocol.
-The Certora tests are located in the `certora` directory.
+Moonwell uses Certora to formally verify key protocol invariants.
+The Certora formal specifications are located in the `certora` directory.
 To run the Certora tests, first you need to export the `CERTORAKEY` environment variable with the Certora API key.

 - use `certoraRun certora/confs/ConfigurablePauseGuardian.conf` to run the ConfigurablePauseGuardian tests.